USRSE/usrse.github.io/_posts/newsletters/2024-01-24-newsletter.md

 * Three main activities and initiatives will be funded through the grant: The US-RSE Annual Conference, a Community Funds Program, and an Awards Program.
 * Developing and maintaining a vibrant and functional community network requires infrastructure.
 To alleviate the struggles of the current process, we’ll invest in infrastructure for managing contact information for those in the network, facilitating networking opportunities between members, allowing people to choose their level of involvement in network activities, and communicating with members.

-## Community and Travel Funds program: Joint Maths Meetings 2024
+## Community and Travel Funds program: Joint Mathematics Meetings 2024

 Local RSEs met in early January for the "Reception for Mathematics Software Developers" at the American Mathematical Society's Joint Mathematics Meetings in San Francisco!
 The reception was made possible through our [Community and Travel Funds program](https://us-rse.org/grants-and-awards/).